 Asking for too much and being unwilling to negotiate could hurt your claim and end with you being given a lower amount in court.
 On the other hand, you don’t want to settle for too little and regret the outcome.

-There are several reasons a claim can be denied.
+There are several reasons a claim can be denied in Boston.
 If you have been honest with the workers’ comp doctor, the insurance company, and your employer, then you shouldn’t have much to worry about.
 However, an insurance company can deny a claim if they can show that the injuries:

 - Occurred on your way to and from work, not while you were on the clock

 - Self-inflicted and not caused by dangers in the workplace